 At his liquor house Bradley was rectifying (blending) his own brands of whiskey in order to achieve a particular color, smoothness and taste, then retailing it in his own bottles.
 Shown here are an amber quart and a closeup of the embossed label.
 Note the elaborate monogram of Bradley’s initials.
 The transplanted Missourian also merchandised his liquor in clear embossed pint flasks, as shown below.
 Both containers likely initially bore paper labels that have been lost with the passage of time.

-Throughout his career as a San Diego whiskey merchant, Bradley advertised his goods vigorously.
-Showing a figure straddling a rail, one ad asserted: “On the fence as to where to secure the best wines and liquors of all kinds?
+Throughout his career as a San Diego whiskey merchant, Bradley continued to promote his goods vigorously.
+Showing a figure straddling a rail, the ad below asserted: “On the fence as to where to secure the best wines and liquors of all kinds?
 Settle the question by buying here.
 Don’t poison yourself by buying inferior liquors when you can buy pure goods at very little more cost….Buy here and be sure of quality….”

 At the same time, the proprietor’s spring water and bottling plant were flourishing.
 Francis claimed to be sole owner of what he called “the Celebrated Bradley Spring” near San Diego.
 His ads touted his bottled spring water as “a pure natural mineral water, efficacious in all kind of kidney and stomach problems.”